Nashville E-Scooter Accident Lawyer

 At Raybin & Weissman, P.C., our goal is to help victims of scooter accidents seek settlements for their injuries.
 A Nashville electric scooter accident lawyer from our team can investigate your wreck, help identify the liable parties, and work to maximize your settlement in court.

 Because electric scooters are a new form of transportation, everyone in Nashville is still getting used to them.
 Both scooter riders and vehicle drivers on the road have a hard time interacting with one another, which can make road accidents more likely to occur.

-Vehicle drivers must be aware of their surroundings at all times.
+Our e-scooter attorneys know that vehicle drivers must be aware of their surroundings at all times.
 If a vehicle driver hits a scooter rider because they’re distracted, disobeying the rules of the road, speeding, or driving under the influence, for example, they can be held legally liable.

 Scooter accidents may also happen due to scooter malfunctions, such as faulty brakes, lack of proper lighting, or issues with speed.
 If you believe your accident occurred because the scooter had a defect, an investigation can be done and the scooter company could be held accountable in some cases for your injuries.

 It’s also possible that you got into an accident where you shared part of the fault as the scooter rider.
 Tennessee recognizes modified comparative negligence law for both scooter riders and vehicle drivers, which means even if you were partially at fault in your scooter accident, you can still file a claim for compensation against the other negligent party.